Samzyre/darkiota-theme/README.md

 If you give it a go, please consider letting me know what you think.
 All feedback is welcome! :)

-**Version 2.1** currently features three theme variants (although subtle.. depending), which all share the same surrounding workbench look.
-Compared to `v2.0`, some workbench colors have been adjusted, including terminal, settings menu, and other details from new vscode updates.
+**Version 2.2** currently features three theme variants (although subtle.. depending), which all share the same surrounding workbench look.

+- Compared to `v2.0`:
+  - `v2.1`: Some workbench colors have been adjusted, including terminal, settings menu, and other details from new vscode updates.
+  - `v2.2`: Token highlight colors adjustments, including scopes for _punctuation_, _meta_, _variable_ and a couple of others.

 ### **Some notes**